debops/debops/docs/ansible/roles/vmagent/guide-airgapped-install.rst

    :command:`ansible.builtin.get_url` from
    :envvar:`vmagent__release_base_url` (GitHub by default).

-The expected SHA256 checksum is enforced in every code path - :command:`get_url` enforces it inline, while local-host and controller-side archives are checked via a separate :command:`ansible.builtin.stat` task with ``checksum_algorithm: sha256`` followed by an :command:`assert`.
+The expected SHA256 checksum is enforced on every archive-installation path - :command:`get_url` enforces it inline, while local-host and controller-side archives are checked via a separate :command:`ansible.builtin.stat` task with ``checksum_algorithm: sha256`` followed by an :command:`assert`.
 A mismatched archive aborts the play before unpacking.
+:envvar:`vmagent__skip_install` bypasses binary management entirely, so no archive checksum is checked in that path.

 Pattern 1: internal HTTP(S) mirror (Nexus / Artifactory / MinIO)